yukyungkoh/job-postings-data-project/1_categorize-job-titles/README.md

 **✅ Advantages:**
 - No need for labeled data
 - Can reveal latent structure or emerging job groups
-- Useful for exploratory analysis

 **❌ Limitations:**
-- Hard to validate without ground truth
 - Clusters may be noisy or hard to interpret
 - Results can be sensitive to preprocessing choices